Submitty/submitty.github.io/_docs/sysadmin/student_auto_feed.md

 `accounts.php` must exist on the same server as Submitty, and it needs to be run as `root`.
 When the script is run, it will look for all existing courses and read all user entries from Submitty's course databases.
 Any missing local accounts are automatically generated.

+Run `accounts.php -h` to see extended help and argument list.

 It is recommended that this script is run every hour as a cron job.
 Should an instructor manually add a student to their course, the student's access to Submitty will be available "within an hour".